jliclaire/MERN_Vivify_Roofing/README.md

 problems in Javascript, but also specific knowledge about APIs, authentication and authorisation, databases, and Web/Browser APIs.

+General progamming skills were very helpful in order to debug or to resolve issues after the code had been written.
+These skills allowed us to quickly isolate and fix bugs in our code.

 Organisation-wise, we needed to know how to effectively delegate tasks in order to take advantage of our strengths and weaknesses and complete the work to a high standard in the time alotted.

 5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature.